jmickey/blog-hugo/content/posts/kubecon-2019.md

 #### Fluent Bit

 The next big announcement was from the creators of [Fluentd](https://www.fluentd.org/), with a new product called [**Fluent Bit**](https://fluentbit.io/).
 Fluent Bit, like Fluentd, is a pluggable log processor and forwarder but with a focus on performance.
 It currently supports over 30 plugins (versus ~650 available for Fluentd).
-Unlike Fluentd, Fluent Bit is written in C making it much more performant then its sibling.
+Unlike Fluentd however, Fluent Bit is written in C making it much more performant than its sibling.

 Already there is a lot of talk of how teams can take advantage of the performance and size of Fluent Bit, with one interesting **take away** from the conference being the ability to utilise Fluent Bit within a Kubernetes cluster to collect, process, and forward logs from individual applications within the cluster into a centralised instance of Fluentd, where additional (less performance orientated) processing takes place.